Institute Biological Safety Officer

 Our group focuses on the role of the DNA repair enzymes, DNA-dependent protein kinase (DNA-PK) and ataxia telangiectasia-mutated kinase (ATM) as targets for therapeutic intervention in B-cell chronic lymphocytic leukaemia (CLL).

-In collaboration with AstraZeneca we are developing novel, potent and specific inhibitors of DNA-PK and ATM to sensitise cells to clinically used DNA damaging agents.
+In collaboration with AstraZeneca we are developing novel, potent and specific inhibitors of DNA-PK to sensitise cells to clinically used DNA damaging agents.
 The study builds upon our previous observations that demonstrated sensitisation of leukaemia cell lines to DNA Topoisomerase II-targeting agents by a DNA-PK inhibitor (Willmore et al, Blood 2004).

 CLL is a common haematological malignancy and although patients initially respond to the current therapies (e.g. fludarabine, cyclophosphamide, rituximab), many eventually become resistant.
 Mechanisms of drug-resistance include alterations in the downstream pathways that control DNA double strand break repair, including defects in ATM and over-expression of DNA-PK.
 In our long-standing collaboration with AstraZeneca, we are developing clinical candidate small molecule inhibitors of DNA-PK that retain potency and specificity and are suitable for phase I clinical trials.
 We hypothesised that inhibition of one or more DNA double strand break repair pathways will sensitize cells to the effects of the therapeutic DNA damaging agents that are used to treat CLL.
 A translational study with 3 clinical centres (Newcastle Freeman Hospital, Gateshead QE Hospital & Sunderland Royal Hospital) is ongoing.